SrijanBadhya/Debsoc/Running the PES Debsoc.md

 At the time I was apathetic about late night online sessions, and I adopted the stance of, "Oh if they want to kick me out so badly, I'm fine getting kicked if they remember to do it".

-Anyway this stance intuitively doesn't make sense because why would people want to be in a club without enjoying the activity and wanting to participate in the core activity of the club?
+Anyway, this 'punishment' intuitively doesn't make sense because why would people want to be in a club without enjoying the activity and wanting to participate in the core activity of the club?
+There are a few possible answers actually
+1. It's in the back of their mind, and they always think about coming, but they never bring themselves to come.
+Other things take priority.
+2. They want to be in a club for the sake of it, because it's cool.

 Share motion, share random fun pictures, make people feel the fomo